 1. Good Auld Edinburgh

-One of our favourite facts about Edinburgh is the root of Edinburgh’s nickname, ‘Auld Reekie’.
-Mistakenly believed to refer to the smell coming from the open sewers in medieval times, it is in fact loosely translated to ‘Old Smokey’ in Scots.
+The root of Edinburgh’s nickname, ‘Auld Reekie’, is mistakenly believed to refer to the smell coming from the open sewers in medieval times.
+It is, in fact, loosely translated to ‘Old Smoky’ in Scots.
 It refers to a time way back when Edinburgh was covered in a haze of smoke coming from the many chimneys throughout the city.

 2. Where There Is Smoke, There Is Fire

 With so many people living in close quarters, one swift fire could spell disaster.
 Finding a solution to a highly flammable city became a burning issue.
 And so Edinburgh became the first city in the world to have its own fire brigade.

 3. Damned If You Do, Damned if You Don’t

 A favourite pastime of many tourists visiting our city, is spending a sunny day in Princes Street Gardens in the shadow of Edinburgh Castle.
 But this beautiful haven in the heart of Edinburgh once used to be the pungent Nor Loch – the site of hundreds of witch trials.
 Women suspected of witchcraft were thrown into the belly of the loch.
 If they swam, they were confirmed witches and executed accordingly.
 If they drowned, they we presumed innocent, but ultimately met the same fate.

 4. Serving The People On Hands And Knees